 DESIRE2MOVE©

-This year 20 departments and 272 employees participated in the 10th annual D2M Physical Activity Challenge.
-After 8-weeks of recording their minutes of physical activity, the team from Physical Therapy won the Golden Shoe Trophy.
-Scroll down to read more about the 2023 results.
+This year 17 departments and 236 employees participated in the 12th annual D2M Physical Activity Challenge.
+After 8-weeks of recording their minutes of physical activity, the team from Kinesiology and Health-Downtown won the Golden Shoe Trophy.
+Scroll down to read more about the 2025 results.

 Now, more than ever, it is important for us to be physically active.
 Physical activity is an effective way to manage symptoms of stress, anxiety, and depression, it improves our immune system, and it can be safely done in many settings.
 Please consider joining D2M so you can experience the benefits of physical activity in a socially supportive community.
 If you think your department is up to the challenge, please contact, Dr. Rebecca Ellis, Program Coordinator.